MicrosoftDocs/azure-dev-docs/articles/jenkins/deploy-from-github-to-aks.md

 ## Create a Jenkins credential for ACR

-To allow Jenkins to build and then push updated container images to ACR, you need to specify credentials for ACR.
-This authentication can use Azure Active Directory service principals.
-In the pre-requisites, you configured the service principal for your AKS cluster with *Reader* permissions to your ACR registry.
-These permissions allow the AKS cluster to *pull* images from the ACR registry.
 During the CI/CD process, Jenkins builds new container images based on application updates, and needs to then *push* those images to the ACR registry.

+To allow Jenkins to push updated container images to ACR, you need to specify credentials for ACR.

-For separation of roles and permissions, now configure a service principal for Jenkins with *Contributor* permissions to your ACR registry.
+For separation of roles and permissions, configure a service principal for Jenkins with *Contributor* permissions to your ACR registry.

 ### Create a service principal for Jenkins to use ACR